SmaithorZ/SmaithorZ/README.md

 # Hey!
 My name is Mateus 😄
 ## About me👾
-- 💻My major is Analysis and System Development, and I'm currently focusing on back-end.
+- 💻My major is Analysis and System Development, and I'm currently focusing on front-end.
 - 🕹️I like programming, games, and art in general.
 - 📖I'm fond of languages, I speak English (C1), Polish (A1), Russian (A1), and Portuguese (Native).
 ---